renovate-bot/GoogleCloudPlatform-_-cloudnetworking-config-solutions/configuration/README.md

 Consumer load balancing specific configuration examples can be found under the `/config` folder of that specific load balancer.
 Such as for Application External Load Balancer, the example would be in the folder `configuration/consumer-load-balancing/Application/External/config/`.

+## 08-network-security-integration

+Network security integration specific configuration examples can be found under the `/config` folder of that specific integration type.
+Such as for Out-Of-Band Network Security Integration, the example would be in the folder `configuration/network-security-integration/OutOfBand/config/`.

 ## Considerations

-- Sensitive Data: If your configuration files contain securrely handle sensitive values (e.g., API keys) and ensure they are securely stored.
-We strong recommend to not store senstive information in plain text and suggest you to carefully manage sensitive information.
+- Sensitive Data: If your configuration files contain securely handle sensitive values (e.g., API keys) and ensure they are securely stored.
+We strong recommend to not store sensitive information in plain text and suggest you to carefully manage sensitive information.